Rijeka: Demographics

-In the census of 2011, the city proper had a population of 128,624, which included:
+According to the 2021 census, the city proper had a population of 107,964, which included:

 Other groups, including Slovenes and Hungarians, formed less than 1% each.
 The Croatian census recognized two settlements within the City of Rijeka - the city itself with a population of 128,384, and "Bakar" with a population of 240, which is the village of Sveti Kuzam, separate from the neighboring town of Bakar.
 On 27 February 2014, Rijeka city council passed a decision to annex the settlement (named "Bakar-dio (Sv.
 Kuzam")) to the settlement of Rijeka.